arangodb/docs/3.10/aql/fundamentals-syntax.md

   RETURN f["sort"]
 ```

-`sort` is a **quoted** string literal in this alternative and does thus not
+`sort` is a string literal in quote marks in this alternative and does thus not
-conflict with the reserved word.
+conflict with the reserved keyword.

-Escaping is also required if special characters such as hyphen minus (`-`) are
+Quoting with ticks is also required if special characters such as
-contained in a name:
+hyphen minus (`-`) are contained in a name:

 ```aql
 FOR doc IN `my-coll`